raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 Augeas comes with a set of various lenses which cover most of the basic configuration files on a Unix machine.
 However, there are so many configuration file formats on Unix systems, that you are very likely to miss one at some point.

 Augeas lenses are written in a ML language that is similar to OCaml.
-The language consists mostly in regexps and operators to combine them.
+The language consists mostly of regexps and operators to combine them.

 ## A simple example